 The white paper's postscript enumerates the project's own known weaknesses.
 This is not a sign of incompleteness — it is a sign of intellectual honesty.
 The following are the most significant open problems as of the current version.

-Whether the system actually produces lower ecological impact over time as the feedback loop matures and ecological accounting deepens.
+Whether the architecture can function as an operational socio-technical system under live constraints — governing real activity, organizing real production, and beginning inter-node coordination.
 This is the claim that matters most and the one that takes the longest to test against reality.